turingschool/backend-curriculum-site/module1/lessons/modules.md

 ---

 ## Learning Goals

-* understand that modules fill various roles in Ruby.
+* understand the role the Modules play in Ruby
-* use a module to create a mixin to be DRY (Don't Repeat Yourself)
+* use a module to create a mixin to make our code DRYer (Don't Repeat Yourself)

 ## Vocabulary
 * Module